 In that moment, I committed to the process.

-I had no idea what was in store over the next four years, and at first that was daunting.
+I had no idea what was in store over the next four years, and this was daunting.

 As we continued, I understood why many choose to quit therapy.
 When you’re in the midst of processing decades of heavy shit, it’s REALLY fucking painful and grueling.
 You start to feel worse than you did before you began, because you’re essentially re-living everything – this time through a magnifying glass.